olofmogren/olofmogren.github.io/blog/_posts/2016-08-07-handling-oov-terms-in-neural-translation.md

 In
-*Achieving Open Vocabulary Neural Machine Translation with Hybrid Word-Character Models* by Thang Luong and Christopher D. Manning from Stanford [PDF, aclweb.org](http://aclweb.org/anthology/P/P16/P16-1100.pdf), a model is presented that works as a normal word-based sequence-to-sequence model, as long as you feed it words in the vocabulary.
+*Achieving Open Vocabulary Neural Machine Translation with Hybrid Word-Character Models* by Minh-Thang Luong and Christopher D. Manning from Stanford [PDF, aclweb.org](http://aclweb.org/anthology/P/P16/P16-1100.pdf), a model is presented that works as a normal word-based sequence-to-sequence model, as long as you feed it words in the vocabulary.